josephj1o4e1/kafka-project-coinbase/README.md

 ![project-techstack-logo](assets/images/dezoom-project-techstack.drawio.svg)

 ## Introduction
-This final project repo includes a Kafka streaming data pipeline for real-time Coinbase market data analysis.
+This final project repo includes real-time Coinbase market streaming pipeline.
+The above graph is a brief summary of my streaming pipeline.
+My Kafka producer is written in python, that ingests data source from Coinbase, and publish to a Confluent Kafka Topic.
+Before feeding it to a consumer, I use ksqlDB as my stream processor to handle necessary transformation.
+My Kafka consumer is a managed Confluent connector that consumes the messages and directly pipes it to a BigQuery Table.

 ### **Problem description:**
 This repository addresses the need for real-time monitoring of Coinbase market data updates, focusing on orders and trades.
 By implementing a streaming data pipeline, it enables traders to stay informed about trading volume and values across various virtual currencies on Coinbase.